Newsom has mixed verdict on California criminal justice laws - WTOP News

 Among other new laws, Newsom approved requiring police agencies to screen prospective officers and fire current officers for participation in hate groups and allowed noncitizens to become police officers.

-He also expanded a 2020 law that allowed suspects to allege that they were harmed by racial bias in their criminal charges, convictions or sentences.
+He also expanded a 2020 law allowing suspects to allege they were harmed by racial bias in their criminal charges, convictions or sentences.
 The earlier law was limited to cases after Jan.
 1, 2021.
 But this measure extends the safeguards to prior convictions.

 Newsom, a Democrat who says he supports second chances and reducing incarceration, has had a mixed record on criminal justice bills.
 He has backed many reform efforts but in years past also vetoed other legislation he felt went too far or duplicated existing efforts.